tuhoag/elliptic-curve-cryptography-go/README.md

-# Elliptic Curve Cryptography Golang
+# Elliptic Curve Cryptography in Go

 This repository contains the implementation of several Elliptic Curve Cryptography Algorithms.
 The algorithms rely on [Go-Ristretto](https://github.com/bwesterb/go-ristretto) to manage points and scalars.
 I put each algorithm in a separate sub-module, so it can be used independently with other ones.